sakai-mirror/melete/readme/readme.txt

                               ***** END OF OPTIONAL STEP **********

-4. Oracle Code Configuration
-   ** SKIP this step if you are NOT using Oracle.**

-   If you are using Oracle, due to differences in Oracle query behavior, you will need to apply patch located at /patch/migrate_oracle.txt

-5. Internationalize Messages (Optional)
+4. Internationalize Messages (Optional)
 	If you want to run Melete in a different language than English, you need to update messages.properties of your language under melete-app/src/bundle and under melete-impl/src/bundle.

-6. Compile Melete
+5. Compile Melete
 	 On the command prompt, go to the melete source directory which you placed under sakai and run maven commands just like you did for sakai.